 |DirecTV (US channels):||$43|

-You may not spend as much on groceries or dining out…or you might spend more.
-This discretionary budget item is totally up to you.
+Another discretionary budget item is groceries and dining out.
+You may not spend this much, or you might spend more.
+It's is totally up to you.

-And note that the miscellaneous budget item of $300 includes health insurance and prescriptions.
-You may or may not have those costs…again, it’s up to you.
-Some expats spend more than this and some spend less.
+And note that the miscellaneous budget item here of $300 includes health insurance and prescriptions.
+You may or may not have those costs…again, it's up to you.

-If you’ve been on the fence about buying property in Panama, Ronan says now’s the time to take a look.
+That's now changed, he says.
+Prices have leveled off and are particularly attractive in certain pockets of the country.
+If you've been on the fence about buying in Panama, Ronan says now's the time to take a look.

 “There are properties to suit most tastes and budgets, whether you want a home or a condo, a beach pad or a mountain hideaway.
 And, if you know where to look…you can find a killer deal that will throw off fat capital gains and decent rental returns.”

-Check out these bargains that I found just today in exciting, cosmopolitan Panama City:
+Check out these bargains in exciting, cosmopolitan Panama City:

-- Along Via España, one of the city’s main thoroughfares—and close to pharmacies, hospitals, and easy access to public transport—a three-bedroom/three-bath condo in a secure high-rise with a balcony offering city views and two covered parking spaces building is selling for just $165,000.
+- Along Via España, one of the city's main thoroughfares—and close to pharmacies, hospitals, and easy access to public transport—a three-bedroom/three-bath condo in a secure high-rise building with a balcony offering city views and covered parking is selling for just $165,000.

 - In the popular upscale Coco del Mar neighborhood—with expansive jaw-dropping views of the ocean and city skyline and with quick access to downtown and the rest of the city, you'll find a brand-new luxury high-rise building with a rooftop pool, bar, sports facilities and much more.
 Two bedroom/two-and-a-half bath condos start at just $195,000.